Aliases for CYP26A1 Gene

 GeneCards Summary for CYP26A1 Gene

-CYP26A1 (Cytochrome P450, Family 26, Subfamily A, Polypeptide 1) is a Protein Coding gene.
-Diseases associated with CYP26A1 include imperforate anus and caudal regression syndrome.
-Among its related pathways are Metabolism and Vitamin A and carotenoid metabolism.
-GO annotations related to this gene include electron carrier activity and heme binding.
+CYP26A1 (Cytochrome P450 Family 26 Subfamily A Member 1) is a Protein Coding gene.
+Diseases associated with CYP26A1 include caudal regression syndrome and mixed germ cell cancer.
+Among its related pathways are Metabolism and Metabolism of xenobiotics by cytochrome P450.
+GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP26C1.

 UniProtKB/Swiss-Prot for CYP26A1 Gene